 But while cocktail-specific bars are niche, where do you go when you just want to go to a damn cool bar?
 Whether you’ve got a weekend date planned or you’ve got a squad together to go out on a bender, we’ve compiled a list of the coolest bars you need to try in Sydney.

 From chilled Northern Beaches hang-outs to CBD holes-in-the-wall; inner-city hipster hotspots to fine dining rooftop bars, balconies, and bistros offering strong drinks and sweet views, we’ve got your weekend plans covered for the month, and year ahead.

 Button Bar, Surry Hills

-Button bar is a trendy pirate themed enclave hidden behind an humble wooden door.
+Button Bar is a trendy pirate-themed enclave hidden behind a humble wooden door.
 Although it’s perfect for weekday date nights, Button Bar is at it’s prime on a Saturday, when you can truly experience this cocktail slinging station come to life, by getting into an all-bar sing-a-long of the rock ‘n roll classics at 10.30pm.